windock/type_is_enum/README.md

 [first-class language construct](https://docs.oracle.com/javase/1.5.0/docs/guide/language/enums.html).
 In Java, an `Enum` class defines a closed, valued set of _instances of that class,_ rather than of a primitive type such as an `int`, and those instances have all the features of other objects, such as methods, fields, and type membership.
-Likewise, a `TypesafeEnum` class defines a valued set of instances of that class, rather than of a set of some other type.
+Likewise, a `TypeIsEnum` class defines a valued set of instances of that class, rather than of a set of some other type.

 ```ruby